John Bagot Glubb: Early life and start of military service

 Glubb remained in charge of the defence of the West Bank following the armistice in March 1949.
+In 1952, differences emerged between Glubb and the newly acceded King Hussein I, especially over defence arrangements, the promotion of Arab officers and the funding of the Legion.
+Arab nationalists believed that Glubb's first loyalty was to the United Kingdom and that he had attempted to pressure Hussein into joining the Baghdad Pact.

-He retained command of the Arab Legion until 1 March 1956, when King Hussein dismissed him and several other British senior officers in the Arab Legion.
-Hussein wanted to distance himself from the British and to disprove the contention of Arab nationalists that Glubb was the actual ruler of Jordan.
-Differences between Glubb and Hussein had been apparent since 1952, especially over defence arrangements, the promotion of Arab officers and the funding of the Legion.
-Despite his decommission, which was forced upon him by public opinion, Glubb remained a close friend of the king.
+Hussein, wanting to distance himself from the British and to disprove the contention that Glubb was the actual ruler of Jordan, dismissed Glubb and several other British senior officers from the Arab Legion on 1 March 1956.
+Despite his decommission, which was forced upon him by public opinion, Glubb remained a close friend of the King.

+Later life

 He spent the remainder of his life writing books and articles, mostly on the Middle East and on his experiences with the Arabs.

 He served on the Board of Governors of Monkton Combe School from 1956 to 1966.

 Glubb died in 1986 at his home in Mayfield, East Sussex.
 King Hussein gave the eulogy at the service of thanksgiving for Glubb's life, held in Westminster Abbey on 17 April 1986.
 A stained glass window in his local church, St Dunstan's Church, Mayfield, celebrates his life and legacy.

 His widow died in 2006, whereupon his papers were deposited with the Middle East Centre Archive at St Antony's College, Oxford.